Package Leaflet: Information for the User

 Take the tablet with a little water in the morning, with or without food.
 Do not crush or chew the tablet.

-The tablet can be split into two equal doses.
+The tablet can be divided into two equal doses.

 Treatment with Emcoretic is usually long-term.

-Normally, if you have to stop treatment completely, your doctor will advise you to gradually reduce the dose, as otherwise your condition may worsen.
+Normally, if you need to interrupt treatment completely, your doctor will advise you to gradually reduce the dose, as otherwise, your condition may worsen.

 Children